Kiss or Kill (1997 film): Genre

-Kiss or Kill was the first Australian film to be described as film noir.
-However, Kiss or Kill is often referred to as a thriller, due to the films unique presentation and regular use of red herrings to trick the audience.
-The film is an outback road movie, like many released around the same time and takes place on the outback roads of rural Australia.
+Kiss or Kill was described as a film noir.
+However, Kiss or Kill is often referred to as a thriller, due to the film's unique presentation and regular use of red herrings to trick the audience.
+The film is an outback road movie, like many released around the same time, and takes place on the outback roads of rural Australia.

 Through the main characters, the film also takes on a less clichéd lovers-on-the-run aspect.
 Rather than the usual setup of rebels running from oppression, the movie portrays the detectives chasing them as clever jokers.
 Al and Nikki are often shown to be flawed, overemotional people.
-Throughout the movie there are also traces of black humour, usually shown by the detectives.
+Throughout the movie, there are also traces of black humour, usually shown by the detectives.

 Release

+Box office

 Kiss or Kill grossed $929,021 at the box office in Australia.

-Reception
+The film sold widely throughout the world.

+Critical reception

-Kiss or Kill holds an 83% approval rating on Rotten Tomatoes based on 29 reviews.
+Kiss or Kill holds an 84% approval rating on Rotten Tomatoes based on 31 reviews.
 It received two thumbs up on the November 15, 1997 episode of Siskel and Ebert, with Roger Ebert praising the realism of Australian actors compared to 1990s American actors.
 The San Francisco Chronicle described it as a hard-hitting, effective piece of cinema.
 James Berardinelli criticized what he regarded as a clichéd plot line and tacky editing.
 Urban Cinephile wrote, "Matt Day's good looks belie a certain undercurrent which he uses to full effect in his character of Al." A January 1998 SFGate article included it on a list of the best films of 1997, which was based on the ratings of 40 major American critics.

 A favourite scene for many reviewers was the comedic scene between the two detectives, nicknamed the "bacon scene".
 This scene takes place at a roadside diner, as the detectives have a conversation about how the younger of the two, Crean, doesn't eat bacon.
-James Berardinelli stated in his review of the film, the scene begins similar to something from Pulp Fiction, with the conversation being borderline-hysterical.
+James Berardinelli stated in his review of the film, the scene begins similar to something from Pulp Fiction, with the conversation being borderline hysterical.
 David O’Connell described the scene as having a classic, wordless punchline which is worth the wait.
 This scene was also the only scene with fully written dialogue in the film.

+Awards

-At the 1997 AFI awards, Kiss or Kill won five out of a nominated eleven awards, including Best Film, Best Achievement in Editing, Best Achievement in Direction, Best Achievement in Sound and Best Performance by an Actor in a Supporting Role (Andrew S. Gilbert).
-It was also nominated for the Gold Hugo Best Film award of 1997 at the Chicago International Film Festival.
-Frances O'Connor won Best Actress at the 1997 Montreal World Film Festival along with Wayne Peashley for Best Artistic Contribution in relation to sound, the film was also nominated for the Grand Prix des Amériques.
-In 1998 the film received recognition at the Film Critics Circle of Australia awards, winning five out of a possible eight nominated awards including best film.
+At the 1997, AFI Awards, Kiss or Kill won five out of a nominated eleven awards, including Best Film, Best Achievement in Editing, Best Achievement in Direction, Best Achievement in Sound and Best Performance by an Actor in a Supporting Role (Andrew S. Gilbert).
+It was also nominated for the Gold Hugo Best Film Award of 1997 at the Chicago International Film Festival.
+Frances O'Connor won Best Actress at the 1997 Montreal World Film Festival along with Wayne Peashley for Best Artistic Contribution in relation to sound.
+The film was also nominated for the Grand Prix des Amériques.
+In 1998, the film received recognition at the Film Critics Circle of Australia awards, winning five out of a possible eight nominated awards including best film.